fulaibaowang/360-photos-for-googlemaps/README.md

 ## Use an APP on your phone
 I like this free [APP](https://apps.apple.com/us/app/360-photo-cam/id6470239030)

+PS: now you have to pay for the app sadly :( (2025)

 ## Add GPANO metadata
 With [exiftool](https://exiftool.org/), add tag [-XMP-GPano](https://stackoverflow.com/questions/44405720/how-to-add-mandatory-google-photo-sphere-xmp-metadata-to-an-equirectangular360).